retro-framework/go-retro/readme.md

 ## Doctor

-The doctor sub programme needs to check for the following:
+The doctor executable needs to check for the following:

-- Command fn SetState having a non pointer receiver
+- Command fn SetState having a non pointer receiver (defer to type system?)
-- Aggregates having non pointer receivers
+- Aggregates having non pointer receivers (defer to type system?)
-- Events having non-exported fields
+- Events having non-exported fields (as we can't inspect on them)
-- Unmounted events, aggregates and commands
+- Unmounted events, aggregates and commands (warning, not an error)
-- Session start function that returns no event
+- Session start function that returns no event (static analysis?)

 ## Depot